Call for Accreditation

-Programs, projects and activities of UNESCO Clubs must be aligned to one or more of the following overarching objectives of UNESCO:
+Programs, projects and activities of Clubs for UNESCO must be aligned to one or more of the following overarching objectives of UNESCO:

-The UNESCO National Commission (UNACOM) is responsible for the orientations and legitimacy of activities that are undertaken by the UNESCO Clubs.
+The UNESCO National Commission (UNACOM) is responsible for the orientations and legitimacy of activities that are undertaken by the Clubs for UNESCO.
 It is highly recommended that the “Practical Guide for UNESCO Clubs” be consulted before proceeding with the accreditation process.
 A copy of which may be downloaded at here.

 The step-by-step process is as follows:

 a.
 Letter of Intent signed by the Club Head and Club Adviser;